feathery-org/slate/source/index.html.md

   .then(result => console.log(result));
 ```

-Invite new users to your Feathery account.
+Invite new users to your Feathery team.

 ### HTTP Request